jcinis/jcinis/readme.md

 ### Hello Multiverse

-I'm Jessey White-Cinis, aka jcinis, aka alphadecay, aka mindthealgorithm aka basic.fail
+I'm Jessey White-Cinis,

-I belive that humans are just here to play, stuard biological life on earth, and birth non-biological electronic life in an effort to observe The Greater Universe.
+I belive that humans are just here to play, and to stuard biological life on earth, and to birth non-biological electronic life in an effort to escape Earth's biosphere and to observe, understand, and evolve The Greater Universe.

 I'm easy to find everywhere by the cannonical handle of 'jcinis' and attempt to keep https://j.cin.is relatively current to my whereabouts mentally and physically.
-I love a good brain-dance and a cup of tea, so feel free to email me for a call or socially-distanced hang.

-🦾🖤
+I love a good brain dance and a cup of tea, so feel free to <span id="a0">[email me](#f0)</span> to set up a call or socially-distanced hang.

 ### Transmissions from The Void